civet-org/docs/docs/api-core.md

   - if an item differs (compared by value): `prevItem !== nextItem`
   - else (even if it was reordered in the array): `prevItem === nextItem`

-However, the default implementation may be expensive in regard to performance as it deeply compares each item by value.
+However, the default implementation may be expensive in regard to performance and may be inaccurate as it creates a hash over each item as its unique identifiers.
-This is why, if possible, you should improve it with a faster comparing approach by overriding the methods `recycleItemsCompareIdentity` and `recycleItemsIsUnchanged`.
-You can also completely ditch the default implementation by implementing your own version of `recycleItems`.
+This is why, if possible, you should improve it with a faster comparing approach by overriding the methods `recycleItemsUniqueIdentifier` and `recycleItemsIsUnchanged`.
+You can also completely ditch the default implementation by implementing your own version of `recycleItems` which may be required if you cannot build a unique identifier.

 ## `isDataStore`